manevskistefan/bouncing-balls/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files. <br />
-Run `docker pull smanevski/bouncing-balls:{tag}` for downloading the bouncing balls image via [DockerHub] (https://hub.docker.com/r/smanevski/bouncing-balls).
+Run `docker pull smanevski/bouncing-balls:{tag}` for downloading the bouncing balls image via [DockerHub](https://hub.docker.com/r/smanevski/bouncing-balls).
 Afterwards, run `docker run -d -it --name bouncing-balls smanevski/bouncing-balls:{tag}` for running the container.

 ## Code scaffolding